 You must also request an administrator to generate an Access Key ID and Access Key Secret from this account’s settings.
 During the authentication process, your app must provide these credentials to the authentication server.
 The drop-down below provides instructions on creating an account and generating an access key ID and secret.

 If you are creating a back-end application, you must create an access key for the integration user.
 Perform the following steps to create the access key.
-To do so, your CXone account must have Edit enabled in the My Access Key or Access Key permission.
-Permissions are handled in your CXone account's role .
+To do so, your CXone Mpower account must have Edit enabled in the My Access Key or Access Key permission.
+Permissions are handled in your CXone Mpower account's role .
 You, or an administrator, can view role or security profile permissions in the Admin application.

 To make the POST request for an access token, you must use the endpoint URL appropriate for your system's region.
-Contact your CXone Account Representative if you're uncertain which region to use.
+Contact your CXone Mpower Account Representative if you're uncertain which region to use.
 You can use one of the following:

-Create a CXone user account that resembles the persona that would use your app.
+Create a CXone Mpower user account that resembles the persona that would use your app.
 For example, if you're building an agent client, create an account that resembles an agent.
 It must have a login authenticator assigned, which prompts the user to sign in.

 If your app needs to authenticate end-users, set up OpenID Connect (OIDC).
 If not, set up standard OAuth2.0.